 The Overlander was great fun to shoot.
 Its suspension was a brilliant idea by a chap called Peter Bohanna, where he used rubber erasers as suspension in its chassis!
 It gave it terrific scale and action - and luckily all the cabs followed each other.

-carved from wood and detailed with numerous model kit
+model is carved from wood and detailed with numerous

-parts; the front section was built by John Lee whilst the
+model kit parts; the front section was built by John Lee